sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/identity-context.md

 }
 ```

-### Get Custom Attribute From an Identity’s Manager
+### Get the custom attribute of the identity's manager

-The use of a firstValid is needed, if the identity does not have a manager `getManager()` returns null.
+You must use a `firstValid`.
+If the identity does not have a manager, `getManager()` returns null.

 ```json
 {